 We’re actually well set up in Australia to earn KrisFlyer miles, with a number of linked credit card options.
 As a result, we get to use KrisFlyer miles for travel on Singapore Airlines.
 Plus, we can make the most of the additional reward seat availability that the airline does not offer its partners.

 Once you’re logged into your account, you will need the ‘redeem flights’ box checked in the search.
-You can do a search across a 7-day period, with the available results displayed for the week.
+You can do a search across a seven-day period, with the available results displayed for the week.
 Look for ‘Saver’ level availability to get the best deal – ‘Advantage’ rewards can cost considerably more.

 You can search for and book Star Alliance partners such as ANA, Thai Airways and Lufthansa on the KrisFlyer website.
 However, we find that the United search engine is easier to use in some cases.